Thousands remain without power after storms hit St. Louis region

 There also are two river flood warnings, one for the Dardenne Creek in the St. Peters area and one for the Kaskaskia River in Illinois.

+Thursday's lingering rain was moving east, out of the St. Louis region, and should stop by around noon.
+But it could leave an additional half-inch of rain, or up to an inch in areas along Interstate 70, Beitscher said.

-As earlier storms pushed heavier rain south, it appeared to bring some relief to parts of the region still wringing themselves out from historic rainfall and flooding last week.
-But then another wave moved into the St. Louis area around 10:30 p.m.
+The storm Wednesday came as parts of the region were still wringing themselves out from historic rainfall and flooding last week.

-In addition to torrential rain, a late afternoon severe thunderstorm downed trees and powerlines in Alton.
+In addition to torrential rain, a late afternoon thunderstorm downed trees and powerlines in Alton.

-Flood watches also remained in effect for counties to the south and east of St. Louis, including Franklin and Jefferson counties in Missouri and St. Clair and Monroe counties in Illinois.

-Ameren said more than 12,000 people were without power in the region after the first line of storms, many of whom were concentrated between Florissant and Spanish Lake in north St. Louis County.

 Residents in the area were among hundreds of people who have spent the past week attempting to recover from a storm that brought a record 9 inches of rain to the St. Louis area — and almost 13 inches in some places.
 The area took another hit two days later, when another 2 to 4 inches of rain fell, causing repeat flooding in some neighborhoods.